nyorain/vpp/README.md

 	}
 } builderObject;

-//The SwapChain renderer can be easily constructed and used with the builder implemention from above.
+//The Swapchain renderer can be easily constructed and used with the builder implemention from above.
 //We simply pass him the swapChain to render on, the builder implementation, the created render pass
-//and the vulkan present queue the context automatically creates. vpp::SwapChainRenderer renderer(swapChain, builderObject, {renderPass, context->presentQueue()});
+//and the vulkan present queue the context automatically creates. vpp::SwapchainRenderer renderer(swapChain, builderObject, {renderPass, context->presentQueue()});

 //This function will render one frame and present it.
 //Usually before rendering there would be some kind of (backend-specific) event handling,
 //which would cause the application to quit (break the loop) if the window is closed, and a resize
-//of the swapchain (which would result in the need to recreate the SwapChainRenderer) if the
+//of the swapchain (which would result in the need to recreate the SwapchainRenderer) if the
 //window is resized.
 Here, we just render and block until the device finishes its work. while(true) renderer.renderBlock();
 ```````````````````````